How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 Data and insights visualization

+As your company scales and your recruitment teams pursue deeper DEI initiatives, you’ll need the ability to measure the impact of those initiatives on your hiring process.
 At Lever, we offer tailored talent analytics that enable you to measure the diversity and equity of your talent pipeline, to help you understand where you can improve upon DEI in your recruiting program.

 Continuous nurture post-hire

-Focus on sentiment and engagement
+Sentiment and engagement

-Starred helps you create surveys from scratch (or using pre-built templates) that you can use to gather feedback from new hires, driving insights into onboarding, engagement, and sentiment.
-You can continue leveraging these surveys to engage employees post-hire and post-onboarding to garner valuable feedback that informs your recruitment strategies going forward.
+Starred helps you create surveys that you can use to gather feedback from new hires, driving insights into onboarding, engagement, and sentiment.
+Fortay lets you send employees quick pulse surveys that provide powerful analytics across the talent lifecycle around engagement, inclusion, belonging, and wellbeing metrics.

 Create inclusive communities

-In many organizations, employees will create their own groups based on shared interests or experiences, which can include race, gender, age, mental health, and more.
-Known as ERGs (Employee Resource Groups), these groups help organizations recruit top talent from diverse candidate pools and underrepresented groups by learning from existing employees who leverage these groups as a resource for culture, inclusivity, and a sense of belonging.
+In many organizations, employees will create their own groups based on shared interests or experiences.
+Known as ERGs (Employee Resource Groups), these groups help organizations recruit top talent from diverse candidate pools by learning from existing employees who leverage these groups as a resource for culture, inclusivity, and a sense of belonging.
+Tools like Slack and Phenom help support these groups, whether in the office or fully remote.

 One of a recruiter’s greatest assets is the tech stack they use to help recruit, nurture, and hire top talent.
-Leveraging tools and integrations in that tech stack that help diversify your pipeline and promote inclusivity in your hiring process is essential to any well rounded DEI strategy.
+Leveraging tools and integrations in that tech stack that help diversify your pipeline and promote inclusivity in your hiring process is essential to any well rounded DEI strategy. — Caitlyn Metteer, Senior Manager, Recruiting, Lever

 Promote pay equality across your organization

 Many organizations benchmark salaries and pay scales against their market, but this is only the first step in working towards equalizing compensation within your organization.
-Factoring pay equality into your DEI tech stack is the next step, beginning with data and insights around equality and diversity across your company.
+Orgnostic leverages people analytics to give you deeper insights into your employees, including diversity, equity, and inclusion.
+Figure, another helpful DEI tool, performs as a compensation management system, using data and analytics that help you detect pay inequity in your organization.

 Make your recruiting process a foundation for change with Lever

 At Lever, we continue to invest in innovative partnerships for our ecosystem of integrations and tools.
 As the only ATS + CRM, we’re committed to providing you with the tools and resources you need to recruit, nurture, and retain top talent in your organization.
-To explore all of our integrations, check out our full ecosystem here.